 Before the employee leaves the workplace you or the agreed alternative contact should discuss and agree:

-You must ensure that the actual hours of absence are recorded.
+You must make sure that the actual hours of absence are recorded.

 If an employee does not notify you of their absence

-If the manager or the alternative contact has not been notified of the employee’s absence, to meet the duty of care to the employee, the manager must try to contact them.
+The manager or the alternative contact must be notified of the employee’s absence.
+If the absence has not been notified, the manager must try to contact them to meet the duty of care to the employee.

-Where unable to contact the employee, and there is concern for their welfare and/or their absence is prolonged the manager should contact HR to consider next steps.
+Where unable to contact the employee, and there is a concern for their welfare, or their absence is prolonged, the manager should contact HR to consider the next steps.

-All unauthorised absence must be recorded in the appropriate systems e.g. Scottish Standard Time System (SSTS).
+All unauthorised absences must be recorded in the appropriate systems, such as the Scottish Standard Time System (SSTS).

 Reasons for absence